muhlba91/homelab-home-cluster-applications/README.md

 Home Assistant related backup and restore is currently handled via S3 backups.

-For most services, upon pod start an `initContainer` as well as a nightly `CronJob` are backing up data to an S3 bucket.
+The following services implement an `initContainer` as well as a nightly `CronJob` to backup data to an S3 bucket.
 If no data is found in the Persistent Volume yet, the data from will be retrieved and copied over which results in a full restore.

+- Ring MQTT

+The following services use API calls to determine whether a backup or restore is necessary.

+- Node-RED
+- Home Assistant
+- Z-Wave JS UI

-The following services also have Git repositories to store their configuration which gets pulled in upon start:
+The following services also have Git repositories to store their configuration which gets pulled in upon start.

 - [Home Assistant](https://github.com/muhlba91/homelab-home-assistant-configuration)
   - Home Assistant also defines it's own backup method via a `trigger` and a `shell_command`, and doesn't rely on a `CronJob`.